laravel-streams/streams-core/docs/caching.md

 ## Introduction

-Streams provide a convenient service to manage [Laravel cache](https://laravel.com/docs/cache) data linked to a Stream.
-When caching in this way, all cached items linked to a Stream can be flushed together.
+Streams Core provides a convenient API to link [Laravel cache](https://laravel.com/docs/cache) data to a Stream.
+When caching in this way, you can flush all cached items related to a Stream together.

 ### Configuration

-Domain-linked caching uses [Laravel cache configuration](https://laravel.com/docs/8.x/cache#configuration) for both cached data and the cache collection store itself.

-@todo Document configuration for this.
+@todo document configuration

 ```json
 /streams/examples.json